-The 2023 LINK trip will bring 110 top executive leaders from all sectors of metro Atlanta to the Montreal, Quebec region in Canada.
-This trip will provide an opportunity for Atlanta leaders to develop relationships and meet with their peers in this region, learn from their successes and challenges, and consider potential strategies to employ in the Atlanta region.
+The 2023 LINK trip brought 110 top executive leaders from all sectors of metro Atlanta to the Montreal, Quebec region in Canada.
+This trip provided an opportunity for Atlanta leaders to develop relationships and meet with their peers in this region, learn from their successes and challenges, and consider potential strategies to employ in the Atlanta region.

-The 2023 Regional Leadership Institute will be held at the Legacy Lodge at Lanier Islands and will be comprised of 50 established leaders representing diverse perspectives, communities, and sectors.
-The RLI program will feature discussions of metro Atlanta's challenges and opportunities, leadership development exercises, and chances for leaders to connect and build new relationships.
+The 2023 Regional Leadership Institute was held at the Legacy Lodge at Lanier Islands and was attended by 50 established leaders representing diverse perspectives, communities, and sectors.
+The RLI program featured discussions of metro Atlanta's challenges and opportunities, leadership development exercises, and chances for leaders to connect and build new relationships.
 RLI graduates are charged with returning to metro Atlanta energized to make a difference in their communities and the region.

-In 2023, the Model Atlanta Regional Commission (MARC) Program will continue to challenge high school youth through meaningful sessions and exercises on a broad range of regional issues, while giving them opportunities to sharpen their leadership skills.
-MARC will build on its history of shaping the next generation of our region's leaders.
+In 2023, the Model Atlanta Regional Commission (MARC) Program continues to challenge high school youth through meaningful sessions and exercises on a broad range of regional issues, while giving them opportunities to sharpen their leadership skills.
+MARC built on its history of shaping the next generation of our region's leaders.